syncfusion-content/xamarin-docs/Xamarin/SfSchedule/DayView.md

 ![Schedule customize time slot height day view](daymodule_images/dayview_height.png)

+### Adjust the Time Interval height based on the StartTime and EndTime
+TimeIntervalHeight will be adujusting automatically based on the StartTime and EndTime value of the Schedule.

 ## Change Working hours

 Working hours in `DayView` of Schedule control will be differentiated with non-working hours by separate color.
 By default, working hours will be between 09 to 18.
 You can customize the working hours by setting [WorkStartHour](https://help.syncfusion.com/cr/cref_files/xamarin/sfschedule/Syncfusion.SfSchedule.XForms~Syncfusion.SfSchedule.XForms.DayViewSettings~WorkStartHour.html) and [WorkEndHour](https://help.syncfusion.com/cr/cref_files/xamarin/sfschedule/Syncfusion.SfSchedule.XForms~Syncfusion.SfSchedule.XForms.DayViewSettings~WorkEndHour.html) properties of  [DayViewSettings](https://help.syncfusion.com/cr/cref_files/xamarin/sfschedule/Syncfusion.SfSchedule.XForms~Syncfusion.SfSchedule.XForms.SfSchedule~DayViewSettings.html).
 You can also customize the working hours along with minutes by setting double value which will be converted to time.